-While our primary focus is on US environmental policy, we also consider the welfare consequences of US spending internationally on policies that address climate change.
-We find such subsidies have the potential to produce high MVPFs, even when only considering the impact on US beneficiaries and US taxpayers.
+have the potential to produce high MVPFs, even when only considering the impact on US beneficiaries and US taxpayers.
 For example, we consider the case of subsidies for the take-up of efficient charcoal cookstoves in Kenya (Berkouwer & Dean 2022).
 Ignoring any benefits of these stoves to local residents and ignoring any non-US benefits of $CO_2$ reductions, the US-specific gains from reduced $CO_2$ emissions are 37 times larger than the net cost of the subsidy, generating a higher MVPF than any domestic subsidy in our sample.
 (When considering the full set of global benefits, the MVPF rises from 37 to 323).
 That said, there is substantial uncertainty associated with these international subsidy estimates.
-The estimated impacts of policies often vary quite extensively, even within policy categories.
-And, as we discuss in Section 7, the magnitude of the US-specific MVPF depends heavily on the incidence of the social cost of carbon.
-In particular, the MVPF depends on the extent to which $CO_2$ damages have incidence on US residents and US government tax revenue.
+The estimated impacts of these policies often vary quite extensively, even within policy categories.
+As we discuss in Section 7, the magnitude of the US-specific MVPF depends heavily on the incidence of the social cost of carbon.
+In particular, it depends on the extent to which $CO_2$ damages have incidence on US residents and US government tax revenue.